hphelion/documentation/CarrierGrade/Installation/carrier-grade-install-playbook-prereqs.md

 	sudo /etc/init.d/xrdp restart

+If the XDRP display does not work as expected, (you see a gray screen), update the `startwm.sh` file:

+	vi /etc/xrdp/startwm.sh

+	#!/bin/sh

+	if [ -r /etc/default/locale ]; then
+	. /etc/default/locale
+	export LANG LANGUAGE
+	fi

+	#. /etc/X11/Xsession
+	. /usr/bin/startxfce4

+Make sure you add a space after "." then restart XDRP:

+	sudo /etc/init.d/xrdp restart

 ### Install and configure NTP {#ntp}

 NTP is a networking protocol for clock synchronization between computer systems.